Latest Offer: Get Clubcard Plus on Tesco for 6 months!

 Sadly, Tesco Mobile doesn’t offer these voice call features.
 Most MVNOs skip these features to offer competitive prices.
 You might want to check out Sky Mobile’s offers, as it’s also using O2’s infrastructure and offers both these perks.
 You may want to read our Sky Mobile Review to learn what the network offers to its customers and more.

 Even though O2 offers over 16,000 free Wi-Fi hotspots, Tesco Mobile doesn’t provide any free Wi-Fi hotspots to its customers.
-Free Wi-Fi helps you to save your precious mobile data, and given how Tesco Mobile doesn’t offer any unlimited data deals, we think the network’s customers could really benefit from this perk.
+Free Wi-Fi helps you to save your precious mobile data, and unfortunately Tesco Mobile doesn’t offer any large data plans except their unlimited data deals.
 On the other hand, if you’re a Tesco Clubcard Plus member, you get double data.

 Nowadays most mobile devices allow you to turn them into personal Wi-Fi hotspots.
 This is also known as tethering.
 When you’re tethering you share your data connection with other devices such as other smartphones, tablets and laptops etc.